rafaelromao/qmk_firmware/users/rafaelromao/docs/navigation.md

         vnoremap l <nop>
         ```
     - This trade-off turns the navigation easier and ubiquitous and makes even more sense when using Colemak.
-- Once in the Navigation layer, it is possible to keep the layer on permanently, using a combo with the three main fingers in the bottom row.
+- Once in the Navigation layer, it is possible to keep the layer on permanently, using a combo with the two main fingers in the bottom row.
-- Using a combo with the three main fingers in the home row, the Navigation layer is toggled off.
+- Using a combo with the two main fingers in the home row, the Navigation layer is toggled off.

 ## Mouse
 - The Mouse layer is similar to the navigation layer, but replaces the arrows and page navigation by mouse and wheel navigation.
-- From the Mouse layer, it is possible to toggle the Navigation layer on with a combo, also using the three main fingers in the bottom row.
+- From the Mouse layer, it is possible to toggle the Navigation layer on with a combo, also using the two main fingers in the bottom row.
 It allow single hand access to the Navigation layer.

 ### Mouse Buttons
 - The third and fourth mouse buttons can be triggered double tapping the first and second button keys, on the right side of the mouse layer.